-Amber Konkol, a bright, energetic, and popular 15-year-old from West Allis, Wisconsin, was diagnosed with cerebral palsy by an orthopedic pediatrician when she was just a year old, but this diagnose did not slow her down.
+Amber Konkol, a bright, energetic, and popular 15-year-old from West Allis, Wisconsin, was diagnosed with cerebral palsy by an orthopedic pediatrician when she was just a year old, but this diagnoses did not slow her down.
 She has risen to the challenge, assisted by a series of bracing solutions and devices that have evolved as she has grown into a charming and ambitious young lady.

 It wasn’t easy.
-Although she used a recumbent bike and a reverse walker that enabled her to run, Amber’s arms cramped painfully and slowed her down quite a bit, Christine remembers.
+She used a recumbent bike and a reverse walker that enabled her to run, Amber’s arms cramped painfully and slowed her down quite a bit, Christine remembers.
 "She would use a lot of her arm strength for balance during the run portion to compensate for the fact that she didn’t have the necessary strength in her lower half, and was dragging her feet."
 The effort was exhausting and uncomfortable, but Amber decided to keep participating in triathlons.

 Amber strapped on her WalkAide systems in 2009, just a few months before tackling an August triathlon, and according to Christine, the results were dramatic.
-“Immediately, within just those few months after getting the WalkAides, you could see the improvement in her posture.
+Immediately, within just those few months after getting the WalkAides, you could see the improvement in her posture.
 She was a bit more upright; she was able to pick up her feet when she was walking, so a lot less was done to her shoes, and I wasn’t buying shoes every month.
 In the August triathlon, she did not have those issues with her arms cramping up—she enjoyed the entire portion of the run without stopping, cramping, or having problems.

 "Not only that," she adds with pride, "but Amber decided one day to walk from one end of our house to the other without her canes or her walker—which was pretty darned cool!
 She had never done that before.
 It has also definitely improved her ability to get around the house without assistance of any kind."